WHALEEYE/chaos/posts/articles/airport.md

 ![image-20220618004914623](/figures/articles/airport/image-20220618004914623.png)

-We only allow HTTPS here to make sure that every flow from client to the CDN is encrypted by TLS (So the finally protocol stack is VMESS + WS + TLS).
+We only allow HTTPS here to make sure that every flow from client to the CDN is encrypted by TLS (So the final protocol stack is VMESS + WS + TLS).
 You may need to apply for a certificate for this.

 ![image-20220618010225934](/figures/articles/airport/image-20220618010225934.png)